HardlyDifficult/Tutorials/Quaternions.md

 The main reason that Euler is not the primary way of storing and manipulating rotations in a game is because of issues which arise from "Gimbal lock".

-Gimbal lock is a situation when 2 of the rotation axes collapse, effectively representing the same movement.
-This means instead of the usual 3 degrees of freedom (x, y, and z) you only have two.
+Gimbal lock is a situation in which 2 of the rotation axes collapse, effectively representing the same movement.
+This means instead of the usual 3 degrees of freedom (x, y, and z), you only have two.

 Here is an example.
-Once an object reaches 90 degrees on the X axis, the Y and Z axes collapse and modifying either produces the same results (where a change to Y is the same as a negative change to Z).
+Once an object reaches 90 degrees on the X axis, the Y and Z axes collapse, and modifying either produces the same results (where a change to Y is the same as a negative change to Z).

 <img src=https://i.imgur.com/pWILGUW.gif width=500px>

 [View source for this example](https://github.com/hardlydifficult/EduQuaternions/blob/master/Assets/GimbalLockAnimation.cs).

-Gimbal lock is not an all or nothing situation.
-As you approach certain angles the impact of changing axes may not offer the full range of motion you might expect.
+Gimbal lock is not an all-or-nothing situation.
+As you approach certain angles, the impact of changing axes may not offer the full range of motion that you might expect.

 Note that Euler can represent any possible rotation.
 Gimbal lock is only a concern when modifying or combining rotations.